Bayesian Negative Sampling for Recommendation: Experiment

 \subsubsection{Dataset}

-We conduct experiments on three public datasets, including MovieLens-100k, MovieLens-1M, and Yahoo!-R3\footnote{http://webscope.sandbox.yahoo.com/catalog.php?datatype=r.}~\cite{Xuejiao:2020:ASC}.
-They contain users' ratings on items according to a discrete five-point grading system on an interacted item.
+We conduct experiments on three public datasets, including MovieLens-100k\footnote{~\url{https://grouplens.org/datasets/movielens}}, MovieLens-1M, and Yahoo!-R3.\footnote{~\url{http://webscope.sandbox.yahoo.com/catalog.php?datatype=r}.}~\cite{Xuejiao:2020:ASC} They contain users' ratings on items according to a discrete five-point grading system on an interacted item.
 In the research of personalized ranking from implicit feedbacks~\cite{Steffen:2009:UAI,Yu:2018:CIKM,Weike:2013:IJCAI,Xuejiao:2020:ASC,Zhang:2013:SIGIR,Steffen:2014:WSDM}, a commonly used technique for data preprocessing is to convert all rated items to implicit feedbacks.
 Following their approaches, our training sets only consist of interacted items but not with their rating details.
 For each dataset, we randomly select 20\% as test data, and the rest 80\% as training data.
 Table~\ref{Table:Dataset} summarizes the dataset statistics.